DBrianKimmel/PyHouse/Project/src/Modules/Drivers/Docs/Design.md

 * Summary:   This is the design documentation for

-# Lighting
+# Drivers / Interfaces

-Drivers module is an attempt to provice a common interface for various different methods of communicating with external devices.
+Drivers module is an attempt to provide a common interface for various different methods of communicating with external devices.
 Such devices include Insteon PLMs, Hue Hubs and many others.

 ### END DBK